Time and Materials Contracts

 Time and Materials Government Contracting

 Some federal agencies use time and materials contracts, although this generally is not a popular contracting method for government projects.
 Agencies that use T&M contracts include:

 - Federal Transit Administration (FTA)

 - U.S. Department of Defense (DOD)

-Time and material contracts also have some disadvantages, such as:
+Time and materials contracts come with some general disadvantages, including:

-- Ignored Market Prices: Sometimes companies will set lower prices, based on their internal cost structure, than actual market rates or even vice-versa.
+- Ignored market prices: Sometimes clients will set lower prices, based on their internal cost structure, than actual market rates, or vice-versa.

-- Reduced Business: Customers are not used to work on time and material contract, so finding new business opportunities could be challenging.
-Customers will likely prefer fixed price contracts.
+- Reduced business: Many potential clients are not used to working with time and materials contracts, making finding new business opportunities challenging.
+Customers typically prefer fixed-price contracts.

-- Billing: Time and materials contracts should be structured in such way that the company will be able to bill sufficient amount of money to cover fixed costs.
+- Billing: Time and materials contracts should be structured so that the contractor is able to bill for a sufficient amount of money to cover fixed costs.
 When the billing hours are reduced, fixed costs must also be reduced at the same rate as the billable hours.